 Now, a bipartisan coalition of House lawmakers are pushing to bring much needed change to the industry by supporting the Secure and Fair Enforcement (SAFE) Banking Act.
 The bill would bar federal regulators and prosecutors from penalizing banks and credit unions for serving cannabis businesses, as long as those firms are complying with state law.

-Representative Patrick McHenry of North Carolina, the top Republican on the Financial Services Committee, stated "regardless of where you fall in this cannabis debate, we have conflicting state and federal law that we have to resolve,"
+Representative Patrick McHenry of North Carolina, the top Republican on the Financial Services Committee, stated "Regardless of where you fall in this cannabis debate, we have conflicting state and federal laws that we have to resolve,"

 Sales of legal cannabis have skyrocketed as voters embrace easing restrictions, generating billions of dollars in tax revenue that has benefited schools, infrastructure, and much more.
 Once cleared by the House, the bill could be sent to the Senate Banking Committee for consideration.